-In the fall of 2016, the History program at the University of New Hampshire, Manchester, will launch Digital NH, a website that documents New Hampshire History.
+In the fall of 2016, the History program at the University of New Hampshire, Manchester, launched Digital NH, a website that documents New Hampshire History.
 I built the website using open-source Curatescape and Omeka applications, along with some plug-ins.
 The website is hosted by Reclaim Hosting, a non-profit web hosting and domain service that caters primarily to academic, museum, and library clients.